justinnoor/pfhowto/README.md

 pass inet proto icmp icmp-type $icmp4_messages
 ```

+Our base ruleset provides us with:

+- A collection of macros that define key services
+- Network hygiene policies to address packet fragmentation and illogical IP addresses
+- A *default deny* filtering structure that blocks everything, and only permits what we specify
+- Inward *SSH* access
+- Access to some critical services from the internet
+- Access to the [ping(8)](https://www.freebsd.org/cgi/man.cgi?query=ping&sektion=8&manpath=freebsd-release-ports) utility for troubleshooting purposes

-Be sure that your `/etc/pf.conf` is identical to the base ruleset above before continuing.
+Be sure that your `/etc/pf.conf` is identical to the complete base ruleset above.
+After that we can test our packet filter.

 Take a test run:
 ```command